 This article discusses some important tax-related issues relative to your annuity from the Thrift Savings Plan (TSP).
-Understanding the tax treatment of TSP payments can help you avoid costly surprises in regards to TSP taxes.
+Understanding the tax treatment of TSP payments can help you avoid costly surprises in regards to taxes on TSP Withdrawals.
 Due to the complexity of the TSP and especially the tax treatment of TSP Annuity payments it is incredibly important that you either educate yourself completely on the various Tax regulations or you consult with a financial professional who understands your benefits.
 Making mistakes regarding your TSP Annuity Tax considerations can be very costly.

 Federal Income Tax Withholding